LunarVim/lunarvim.org/docs/configuration/keybindings.md

 # Keybindings

-See the [keybind overview](../keybind-overview.md) for most commonly used keybinds.
+See the [keybinds overview](../beginners-guide/keybinds-overview.md) for most commonly used keybinds.

 If you want to (re)map a keybinding that starts with `<leader>`, use [Whichkey Bindings](#whichkey-bindings).
 If the bindings are LSP (intellisense) related, use [LSP Bindings](#lsp-bindings).